 Juan Gris (Spanish, Madrid 1887–1927 Boulogne-sur-Seine)

-Conté crayon, wax crayon, gouache, watercolor, cut-and-pasted newspaper, printed wallpaper (two types), white, brown, and tan wove cut papers; adhered overall onto newspaper, mounted to primed canvas
+Conté crayon, gouache, oil, cut-and-pasted newspaper, white laid paper, printed wallpaper (three types), selectively varnished; adhered overall onto a sheet of newspaper, mounted to primed canvas

 Promised Gift from the Leonard A. Lauder Cubist Collection